veracity/veracity-documentation/common/markdown/veracity-api/veracity-api.md

 }
 ```
 As input parameters we have two bool properties.
 We can specify if want to list only owned resources or maybe shared resources as well.
-As a result from method we get Tuple containing string message and Object Model deserialized from Json response.
+The result from the method we get Tuple containing string message and Object Model deserialized from Json response.
 String message is empty if operation is successful.
 If operation failed, there is error message.
 Successful output from method are two collections of resources, in object model like below.
 ```csharp